-Enable “Fixed widget” option in the widget settings and it will be always in sight when a page is scrolled down or up.
+Enable the “Fixed widget” option in the widget settings and it will be always in sight when a page is scrolled down or up.
 A sidebar is an essential part of a blog.
 But most of the time it remains unnoticed.
 See now how to make sticky WordPress widgets.

 People come to your blog to read the content.
-They open the post, scroll and read the content.
+They open the post, scroll, and read the content.
 By the time they are at the bottom of the post, they no longer can see the sidebar.
 It’s out of their screen.

 And your sidebar doesn’t get noticed.
 It happened to me.
-But I was able to fix it by using “Sticky Widget” plugin.
+But I was able to fix it by using the “Sticky Widget” plugin.

 Sticky WordPress Widgets

 The idea is to make any sidebar widget sticky that floats next to the content as the user scrolls down.
 It’s not possible to make every widget sticky.
 What you can do is make the most important widget sticky.
-For example, if you want more subscribers than make your ‘Subscription Form’ sticky.
+For example, if you want more subscribers then make your ‘Subscription Form’ sticky.

-Q2W3 Fixed Widget is the WordPress plugin that allows you to add floating sidebar widget in WordPress.
+Q2W3 Fixed Widget is the WordPress plugin that allows you to add a floating sidebar widget in WordPress.
 In this post, I will show you how to make any sidebar widget “Sticky” in WordPress.
 Before moving to the tutorial, I’d like to give some ideas on how you can use the plugin.

 - You can make ‘Adsense Ads’ sticky to increase CTR.